josepedro/recognizer_musical_harmonies/README.md

 This source code is a prototype written in matlab of computational solution of musical chords recognition.

 ## Example of Use
 Run the script "example.m".
-The results should be liki this:
+The results should be like this:

 Chords over time:

   Columns 1 through 14

     'C'    'C/G'    'C/G'    'C/G'    'Am'    'Am'    'Am/C'    'Em'    'Em'    'Em'    'Em/G'    'Em'    'F'    'F'